djhshih/exercise-python/README.md

 Allowed dependencies: Any
 Required output: confusion matrix in which each row is a predicted class

-Using the [IMGT nucleotide sequence data][imgt-fasta-nt], implement a neural network to predict the species given a nucleotide sequence.
+Construct training and test data from [IMGT nucleotide sequence data][imgt-fasta-nt].
+Implement a neural network to predict the species given a nucleotide sequence.

 [imgt-fasta-nt]: https://www.imgt.org/download/GENE-DB/IMGTGENEDB-ReferenceSequences.fasta-nt-WithoutGaps-F+ORF+allP